We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s one of the most valued traits in a diamond, which has inspired a full line of brilliant cut diamonds such as round, princess, marquise, and pear cuts.

-What Factors Affect Fire and Brilliance?
+Which Factors Impact Fire and Brilliance?

 The proportions of a diamond are the size of its depth, width, and table and the ratios between those measurements.